sabir5623/sabir5623/README.md

 - 👋 Hi, I’m @sabir5623
 - 👀 I’m interested in ...
-DATA ANALYTICS
+DATA/BUSINESS ANALYTICS
 - 🌱 I’m currently learning ...
 AI- BUSINESS INTELLIGENCE ANALYTICS
 - 💞️ I’m looking to collaborate on ...
 PROJECT ON DATA FIELDS
 - 📫 How to reach me ... https://www.linkedin.com/in/md-sabir-ali/